 Despite the information available, some homeowners will still fail to understand the benefits of owning a disposal.
 Many households have never used a disposer, so they have no real experience with these appliances.
 Until you’ve owned and have used one of these products for yourself, you’ll never truly understand and value its benefits or the convenience it provides.

-Although the garbage disposal may be beneficial for your municipality, it will also prove to be advantage for you and your family.
+Although the kitchen sink waste unit may be beneficial for your municipality, it will also prove to be advantage for you and your family.
 All households produce a significant amount of waste.
 Eventually, that waste will need to be eliminated in one way or another.
 It is possible to toss the trash in a bag and set it outside, until a garage collector comes and carries it away.